Primordial black holes through preheating instabilities in $\alpha$-attractor models: Primordial black hole characterization

 \section{Primordial black hole characterization}

-Having understood the growth of density perturbations within the instability band, we now proceed to characterize the PBH by calculating their mass fraction and corresponding masses.
-To compute the mass fraction, we employ the Press-Schechter and Khlopov-Polnarev formalisms.
+Having understood the growth of density perturbations within the IB, we now proceed to characterize the PBH by calculating their mass fraction and corresponding masses.
+To compute the mass fraction, we employ the {(altered)} Press-Schechter (PS), and Khlopov-Polnarev (KP) formalisms.